 The District is working with partners in the community to improve public EV-charging infrastructure in Santa Barbara County, as well as regionally.
 See more information on our EV Charging Station Program or contact Jim Fredrickson at (805) 961-8892.

 Do I have to pay more for a car that’s better for our air?

 Not necessarily.
-Dealers today offer a range of less-polluting, fuel-efficient models.
-Some may qualify for rebates and incentives.
-You may be able to find a very low-emission version of your favorite vehicle model.
-And you will save money by driving a fuel-efficient car.
+Dealers today offer a range of less-polluting, fuel-efficient models, and there are a variety of cash incentives and lease packages for zero-emission vehicles.
+You may be able to find a very low-emission version of your favorite vehicle model — and driving a more fuel-efficient car will reduce fuel costs.